electrabeth/Final-Project/README.md

 All 110 episodes of Wizards of Waverly Place were examined using 28 variables.
 The variables examined in this code are “podcast,” “creatures,” “allusions,” “guest,” “rating,” and “seconds.”

 # Introduction
+To access and utilize the script, open "paranich.R", to access the data set open "data.csv", and to access the codebook open "codebook.pdf".

 # Data
 In this case, a simple random sample is not needed because we collected data on the entire show, both population size and sample size = 110.